patflannery/simple-site-template/README.md

 # simple-site-template
 A pared-down, basic site template.
+Includes JQUERY (linked from Google) and FontAwesome.
+Responsive.